Images used on websites and in ebooks should be compressed.

-Depending on the intended use, the last three optimized images still retain enough visual quality to be used for most online applications, while saving over 80% on the file size.
+Depending on how you intend to use an image, the last three optimized images still retain enough visual quality to be used for most online applications.
+But with a saving of over 80% on the original file size.

 However, in the last image, it is noticeable that the quality is starting to deteriorate.
 I would select the third from last.
-All I need to do is right click on my selected image, and download.
+All I need to do is right click on my selected image, and download it.

 That’s it.
-I now have my image at a fraction of its original size, but without any visible loss of quality.
+I now have my image at a fraction of its original file size, but without any visible loss of quality or dimension.

 Can you compress offline?

-If you have an Apple computer, another quick and easy means of compressing an image is to use a free application, ImageOptim.
+If you have an Apple computer, a quick and easy way to compress an image is to use a free application, ImageOptim.

-It is a drag and drop application, and the settings can be adjusted to suit any level of compression for jpeg, png or gif.
+It is a simple drag and drop application.
+You can adjust the settings to suit any level of compression for jpeg, png or gif.

-All very good reasons to learn how to compress images.
+These are both very good reasons to learn how to compress images.
 It’s easy to do, so make a habit of compressing all of your online and ebook images.

 What do I use?

-For all my images that are too be added to my websites or ebooks, I use ImageOptim because it is so quick and easy.
+For every image that I add to my websites or ebooks, I use ImageOptim because it is so quick and easy.
 You can see my settings for it in the image above.
 All I need to do is drag the image file into the app and it’s all done in less than a second.

-But I have one more tool to compress images even more for my websites.
+But I have one more tool to compress images even more that I use for all my websites.

-WP Smush It is a WordPress plugin that reduces images automatically on upload to the WordPress media library.
+WP Smush is a free WordPress plugin that compresses images automatically on upload to the WordPress media library.

-While it doesn’t do as good a job as ImageOptim by itself, it helps by reducing my already compressed images just a little bit more, without any quality loss, which ensures that my website pages will load lightning fast.
+While it doesn’t do as good a job as ImageOptim by itself, it helps by reducing my already compressed images just a little bit more.
+Again, without any quality loss, which ensures that my website pages will load lightning fast.

 If you only want a compressed version of your book cover to use on your website, go to your book’s Amazon page and right-click on your book cover image and download it.